duckdb/ducklake-web/faq.md

 DuckLake provides a lightweight one-stop solution for if you need a data lake and catalog.

-You can use DuckLake for a “multiplayer DuckDB” setup with multiple DuckDB instance reading and writing the same dataset – a concurrency model [not supported by vanilla DuckDB](https://duckdb.org/docs/stable/connect/concurrency).
+You can use DuckLake for a “multiplayer DuckDB” setup with multiple DuckDB instances reading and writing the same dataset – a concurrency model [not supported by vanilla DuckDB](https://duckdb.org/docs/stable/connect/concurrency).

 If you only use DuckDB for both your DuckLake entry point and your catalog database, you can still benefit from using DuckLake: